acklenx/jsbattle/docs/manual/bundled_tanks.md

 There are a few elements of the strategy:
 - Find an enemy and keep it on your radar
-- Have perpendicularly position and move sideways to avoid bullets
+- Positon your tank perpendicular to the enemy and move sideways to avoid bullets
 - Keep shooting the target

 This tank is not moving through the battle field to search for an enemy.
-The only reason to move is to dodge a bullet.
+The only reason it moves is to dodge a bullet.

 ### Source Code